huzaifawaqar77/puppeteer/ENVIRONMENT_SETUP_GUIDE.md

-# Environment Variable Migration - Complete Summary
+﻿# Environment Variable Migration - Complete Summary

-## ✅ Migration Complete
+## âœ… Migration Complete

 Your PDF Conversion application has been successfully audited and updated to use environment variables for all environment-specific configuration.